ralferoo/cpcfpga/README.txt

 Any VHDL code is currently not open sourced unless explicitly mentioned.
 The scope of the project is solely the hardware design and software for the support chip.

+If you need a commercial licence for the hardware portion of this project, please contact licensing@ranulf.net for more information.